By Laura Blumenfeld, Washington Post Writer

 hours, she reviews with Jay the traumas of Jay's childhood, apparently

 triggering in her patient a run of personality changes.
-She is all over the
+She is all over

-catch one tree as you roar by a roadside forest.
+trying to catch one tree as you roar by a roadside forest.

 The exchange is perplexing, terrifying.
 It begs to be proven false.
 How